LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAUpdateSetting-put-">Update MFA Setting (PUT)</h4>
- This API is used to trigger the Multi-factor authentication settings after login for secure actions [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/sms-authenticator/update-mfa-setting/)
+ This API is used to trigger the Multi-factor authentication settings after login for secure actions

 ```java